 CPSL operates independently from the Church.

 CPSL will audit compliance with these Standards, holding the leaders and members of Catholic organisations accountable for the safety of children and vulnerable adults who come into contact with the Church and its works.
-This includes Catholic dioceses, congregations and institutions providing education, health and aged care, social and community services, pastoral care and other services.
-The draft standards were recently released for consultation with the final standards due for release in September 2018.
+This includes Catholic dioceses, congregations, and institutions providing education, health and aged care, social and community services, pastoral care and other services.